Office Hours Fall 2015Mon./Weds. 11:30-12:30 or by appointment

 - B.E.
 Electrical Engineering, City College (NY), 1980

 - M.E.
 Electrical Engineering, City College (NY), 1982

 - Ph.D.
 Electrical Engineering, City University of New York, 1989

 Dr. Mariusz Jankowski received the Ph.D. in Electrical Engineering from the City University of New York in 1989.
 He was Visiting Assistant Professor of Electrical Engineering at The City College from 1989 to 1990.
-He is currently an Associate Professor of Electrical Engineering at the University of Southern Maine.
+He is currently a Professor of Electrical Engineering at the University of Southern Maine.
 Dr. Jankowski has received awards from the Ames Laboratory, Wolfram Research, and University of Southern Maine He has received grants from the National Science Foundation, Maine Science and Technology Foundation, and Department of Energy.